CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

     export CCPD_LOG_DIR="/opt/tomcat/logs"

 **Note:**  The values of these environment variables can be configured to any location the administrator wishes, and must be to file system locations to which the Tomcat application server can access on startup.

+To set the JVM Heap Settings, add the following line in setenv.sh or catalina.sh:

+	export CATALINA_OPTS="-Xms1024M – Xmx2048M "

 #### Security Considerations ####
 As a final step we want to remove the default applications available from the Tomcat install, including the examples and management applications.
 These default sites can and will give away information about the environment and present an information security risk.